lateralblast/guige/README.md

 It is being converted from a set of shell commands.
 See the Todo section for some future plans/ideas.

-In particular this script provides support for creating autoinstall ISO with:

-- ZFS (or LVM encapsulated ETX4) root
-- Adding packages to installation

 So that the additional packages added to the install do not require network access, the squashfs filesystem is mounted and the packages are installed into it with the download option, then the packages are copied to the ISO image that is created.
 Doing it this way also ensures packages dependencies are also handled.

-By default the script will create an autoinstall ISO that uses DHCP, and installs packages from the ISO rather than fetching them over the network.

-The current default install options in the grub menu are:
-- ZFS on first available disk (EFI mode)
-- LVM on first available disk (EFI and BIOS mode)

-These can be modified via command line arguments.
-If BIOS is chosen as

 An example of the grub menu when booting from the ISO: